 two frames, and the Model A is moved a little.
 (Knowing how much to move the subject, VanDerBeek says, requires an "abstract sense of time" which can only be acquired by long practice.)
 The click-click again, and so on across the frame.
-The over-all effect, partially because VanDerBeek customarily shoots two or three frames at a time, and partially because what moves within the frame is static within itself, is jerky, unreal.
+The over-all effect, partially because VanDer-Beek customarily shoots two or three frames at a time, and partially because what moves within the frame is static within itself, is jerky, unreal.
 Our national fetishes move together on the screen, the past confronts the present, and the whole thing seems rather ridiculous.
 Perfect!

 VanDerBeek's other major innovation was to draw right on the animation board.
 This is an old idea-in documentaries about the great march westward, for instance, the symbolic line of progress inching across the country was probably done on the board-but VanDerBeek was to put it to some startling uses.
-In Mankinda, a "visual poem," words grow on the screen and change before the viewer's eyes into other, related words, while the drawings which illustrate the poem also grow and white, a friend of VanDerBeek, Anita Steckel, sings her own limericks while totally unrelated VanDerBeek drawings pop out on the screen, grow and disappear.
+In Mankinda, a "visual poem," words grow on the screen and change before the viewer's eyes into other, related words, while the drawings which illustrate the poem also grow and change.
+In Days and Nights in Black and White, a friend of VanDerBeek, Anita Steckel, sings her own limericks while totally unrelated VanDerBeek drawings pop out on the screen, grow and disappear.